joielechong/sqflite_sqlcipher/README.md

 Supports both iOS and Android.

 * Support transactions and batches
-* Automatic version managment during open
+* Automatic version management during open
 * Helpers for insert/query/update/delete queries
 * DB operation executed in a background thread on iOS and Android